kozyilmaz/ethereum-dapps/README.md

 ## Development and Testing

-Basic commands for development and testing are as follows:
+Basic commands for development and testing are as follows

 ```sh
 # everytime you had a fresh checkout, get dependencies via